 The Treasurer shall be responsible for managing the funds allocated to the student body by the School and any funds collected through fund-raising events.
 The Treasurer shall be responsible for accessing funds in accordance to the decisions made by the Student Class Government and/or student body.
 They shall maintain accurate and complete records of financial transactions and make these available to the student body upon request.
 They shall be a source for understanding the financial system at Regis University in regards to purchase orders, check requests, deposits, etc. They shall be actively engaged in attempting to increase funds for the benefit of the student body.
 They shall assume duties of Secretary in the Secretary's temporary absence.
-The Treasurer will have access to two university student accounts:
+The Treasurer will have access to one university student accounts:

-- A. The School will deposit a fixed sum of money in the class account each academic year.
-These monies are to be used for professional development activities (attendance at CSM, Annual Conference, etc. for members of the class.
-The Treasurer will work closely with the Administrative Coordinator in the School to manage finances. - B. In addition, each class may have a separate account that contains monies raised for class specific activities.
-When such monies are generated in fund-raising (ex: bake sale, clothing order for the class, a portion of the money must be given back to support a service project selected by the class. (ex: wounded warriors, monetary support to a child in a third world country).
+A. The class will have an account that contains monies raised for class specific activities.
+When such monies are generated in fund-raising (ex: bake sale, clothing order for the class, a portion of the money must be given back to support a service project selected by the class.